 Jose Luis Puche (Málaga, 1976).
-From mythical times of the fatal lagoon of Narcissus to the tactile present of our selfies on Instagram, the mirror has always been a «threshold-phenomenon» (like Umberto Eco names it) that marks the limits between the subjective and the objective.
+From the mythical times of the fatal lagoon of Narcissus to the tactile present of our selfies on Instagram, the mirror has always been a «threshold-phenomenon» (as Umberto Eco calls it) that marks the limits between the subjective and the objective.

-Breaking the looking glass, shredding the image in which it generates through the reflection, like José Luis Puche (Málaga, 1976) does, means putting the viewer in another space.
-Decomposing the perspective (the avant-gardes like Cubism and Futurism showed us that) entails evoking different visions and simultaneous alternative narratives.
-Diluting the objective in the subjective, Puche’s drawings make present the absent.
-The precise trace of the artist, which lives together with the gesture of a touch almost percussionated (inheritance of his past as a musician), shows a sensuality of the drama that’s morbid and disturbing.
-At the same time, it deconstructs our perception, forcing us to invigorate —awake— the sight and the intellect.
+Breaking through the looking glass, dividing the image that is generated through the reflection, like José Luis Puche (Málaga, 1976) does, means putting the viewer in another space.
+Breaking down the perspective (like the avant-gardes Cubism and Futurism showed us) involves focusing different visions and simultaneous, alternative narratives.
+Dissolving the objective in the subjective, Puche’s drawings make the present absent.
+The precise stroke of the artist, which coexists with the gesture of a touch almost percussed (inherent of his past as a musician), shows a sensuality of the drama that’s morbid and disturbing.
+At the same time, it deconstructs our perception, forcing us to be invigorated —awake— the sight and intellect.